 SAEP hosts volunteers from all over the world, of many different ages and backgrounds, and with an amazing variety of skills and interests.
 Volunteering at SAEP is a rewarding experience and a great chance to experience different cultures and ways of life.

 Please read the frequently asked questions below, if you have any questions that are not answered there, please contact our volunteer coordinator.
 Please note that all overseas volunteers must have adequate health insurance before they travel and must inform SAEP of the details of this cover before they arrive.

-A mentor is an individual committed to fostering personal development through a positive, interactive and dynamic relationship with a mentee.
-Mentors act as a “first port of call” for their mentees for questions related to their academic studies and career paths.
+An adviser is an individual committed to fostering personal development through a positive, interactive and dynamic relationship with an advisee.
+Advisers act as a “first port of call” for their advisees’ questions related to their academic studies and career paths.
 They may offer insight into course selection, tackling challenges at university, internships and career options, or general guidance and advice.